-- A binary search tree is a binary tree storing key-value entries at its internal nodes and satisfying the following property: - Let u, v, and w be three nodes such that u is in the left subtree of v and w is in the right subtree of v.
-We have $key(u) \le key(v) \le key(w)$ - The textbook assumes that external nodes are 'placeholders': they do not store entries (makes algorithms a little simpler) - An inorder traversal of a binary search trees visits the keys in increasing order - Binary search trees are ideal for maps with ordered keys.
+- A binary search tree is a proper binary tree storing key-value entries at its internal nodes and satisfying the following property: - Let u, v, and w be three nodes such that u is in the left subtree of v and w is in the right subtree of v.
+We have $key(u) \le key(v) \le key(w)$ - We will assume that external nodes are 'placeholders': they do not store entries (makes algorithms a little simpler) - An inorder traversal of a binary search trees visits the keys in increasing order - Binary search trees are ideal for maps or dictionaries with ordered keys.